 Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 When Tiffany Qiu heard how much her surgery was going to cost her, she was sure the hospital's financial department had made a mistake.
-Qiu already knew from a breast cancer scare earlier that year that her plan required a 30% coinsurance payment on operations, so she pressed the person on the phone several times to make sure she had heard correctly: Her coinsurance payment would be only 20% if she had the procedure at Palomar Medical Center in Poway, California, about 38 miles south of where Qiu lives.
+Qiu already knew from a breast cancer scare earlier that year that her plan required a 30% coinsurance payment on operations, so she pressed the person on the phone several times to make sure she had heard correctly: Her coinsurance payment would be only 20% if she had the procedure at Palomar Medical Center in Poway, Calif., about 38 miles south of where Qiu lives.

 "I was kind of in doubt, so I called them a second time," said Qiu.
 "They gave me the exact same amount."